 We respond to notices of alleged copyright infringement and terminate accounts of repeat infringers according to the process set out in the U.S. Digital Millennium Copyright Act.
 If you think somebody is violating your copyrights and want to notify us, you can find information about submitting notices here.

-If you wish to subscribe to any Services on behalf of a business, please visit Google Fiber for Small Business for more information.
+If you wish to subscribe to any Services on behalf of a business, please visit Google Fiber Business for more information.
 Additional terms of service apply to use of the Services by a business.

 PLEASE READ THIS SECTION CAREFULLY.
 FOLLOW THE INSTRUCTIONS BELOW IF YOU WISH TO OPT OUT OF THE PROVISIONS REQUIRING YOU TO RESOLVE DISPUTES THROUGH INDIVIDUAL ARBITRATION.

 Arbitration.
 Google Fiber and you agree to arbitrate all disputes and claims that arise from or relate to these Terms or the Services, except for claims arising from bodily injury.
 This agreement to arbitrate is intended to be broadly interpreted, including, for example:

 - claims arising under any legal theory;

 - claims for mental or emotional distress or other emotional/mental injury arising from the relationship between us;